TaigaM123/.svg-Files-for-FRC-Control-System/README.md

 # .svg-Files-for-FRC-Control-System
 Components for the FIRST Robotics Competition, in .svg format.
 Use these to make wiring diagrams.

-Many files (all modified or added parts in commit a379937) are taken from https://github.com/AronRubin/FRCFritzingParts.
+Many files (all modified or added parts in commit a379937) are taken from https://github.com/AronRubin/FRCFritzingParts (MIT).
 Thank you AronRubin!

 ## How to convert .step files to .svg files
 For files not from AronRubin, I used the following process.